gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 This time the bot handed her Sindy's string bracelet.
 "Thank you," Maddy said.
 "But she gave you this to keep.
-I---I was hoping you'd have something special.
+I—I was hoping you'd have something special.
 Something someone gave you for safekeeping maybe?"

 The bot sat motionless.